SaaStacked/saastack/README.md

 Then do yourself a huge favor, and don't start it from scratch.
 Start with SaaStack instead.

-It’s not just a codebase template — it’s your startup's unfair advantage.
+It’s not just a codebase template — it’s your startup's unfair advantage in time-savings.

-SaaStack saves you months (possibly even years) of engineering work (and rework) by giving you a fully-featured, scalable foundation for real-world SaaS products, based on all the latest and great dotnet tech.
+SaaStack saves you months (possibly even years) of engineering work (and future rework) by giving you a fully-featured, fully-scalable and fully-tested foundation for real-world SaaS products, based on all the latest and greatest .NET tech.

-It solves the unavoidable work of building out: user authentication, API access, authorization schemes, third-party integrations, management APIs, an initial website, and making all this secure and ready for scale, as well as being highly testable and robust.
+It resolves the unavoidable work of building out a basic SaaS architecture that also includes: user authentication, secure API access, authorization schemes, third-party integrations, management APIs, observability, with an initial website that just needs styling, and all the developer tooling to needed to get your product to market the quickest.

 Your job as a founding engineer (or startup CTO) is not to do all this from scratch yourself, but to make smart tech, team, tooling and timing decisions that make you move fast, get your ideas to market and start iterating on product market fit.

-If you start from scratch youself, yes its fun and exciting, but you have months of work ahead of you just to get something reasonable working for your customers, and that's time and money you dont have to waste.
-Why not learn from those who have done this ten's of times before in multiple startups? and who can show you what is important to establish in your first couple years, long before you discover you can't do these things, when the crunch comes.
+If you start from scratch yourself, yes its fun and exciting, and you might think you finally get to do things your way, but you have months of work ahead of you just to get something reasonable working for your customers to use, and that's time and money you don't have to waste.
+Instead, why not learn from those who have done this ten's of times before in multiple startups? and who can show you what is important to establish in your first couple years, long before you discover you can't do these things, when the crunch comes.

 Skip the startup trap:

-- ❌ Reinventing the wheel, where we already have well-known standard solutions
+- ❌ Reinventing the wheel, where we already have well-known standard patterns and solutions
 - ❌ Rushing forward on a fragile foundation, that is under-engineered, untestable, insecure, and with no production observability, or extensibility.
+- ❌ Putting up your own bespoke mash-up of the latest and greatest libraries (that you never got a chance to use in the past), only to find yourself creating a tightly coupled over-engineered Frankenstein than no one else can easily change.
-- ❌ Building a tangled monolith, destined for a rewrite next year, when you discover that you and your team cannot move fast, stuck in a big-ball-of-mud.
+- ❌ Building a tangled monolith, destined for a rewrite next year, when you discover that you and your team cannot move fast anymore, stuck in a big-ball-of-mud, where changing anything breaks something else, somewhere else.

-SaaStack is opinionated, but it is also flexible and extensible and real-world.
-It is not a sample, it has been used and honed in a dozen real world SaaS products already (by the authors).
+SaaStack is opinionated, of course, but it is also flexible and extensible and real-world.
+It is not a sample, it has been used and honed in a dozen real world SaaS products already (by its authors).

-Since it is a codebase and not a nuget package (secret sauce), you never get boxed inside it waiting for some other team to improve it for you.
+* ✅It is not the kind of framework that you've come to hate.
+Since it is a codebase (and not a NuGet package), you never get boxed inside it waiting for some other team or person to improve or extend it for you.
+You just do it yourself.

-- ✅ It’s already battle-tested in several live SaaS companies - you benefit from their in-the-wild learnings and optimizations.
+- ✅ It’s already battle-tested in several live SaaS companies - you benefit from their in-the-wild learnings and optimizations of this codebase as it constantly evolves.
 - ✅ It’s cloud-ready (Azure or AWS).
-It is easily extensible to work with your specific 3rd party providers, plug and play.
+It is easily extensible to work with any of your preferred 3rd party providers - plug and play.
+If we don't ship them already, make the adapter yourself.
-- ✅ It does NOT lock you into someone else's framework, and you won't have to plea with them to improve it for you, nor will you send a PR to update it for you.
+- ✅ It does NOT lock you into someone else's NuGet-controlled framework, and you won't have to plea with them to improve it for you, nor will you send them a PR to update it for you.
 You own it from the start, and can modify it safely at any time.
+You have a full-suite of regression tests to tell you what you broke with your new change.
-- ✅ With extensive documentation and regression tests to guide you as you evolve or extend it, you are safeguarded against breaking anything, anywhere.
+- ✅ With extensive documentation, developer tooling, coding standards and code analysis rules to guide you as you evolve or extend it, you are safeguarded against breaking anything, anywhere at anytime.
 - ✅ This isn’t a NuGet package.
 It’s not a toy demo, it's not a code sample.
 It’s a fully deployable product for serious builders who want to have a robust, testable, secure and fully scalable system from day one.

 To be useful now and into the future, and to guard against the future problems of scaling your business, the codebase employs and demonstrates several common architectural styles that you are going to need in your product, such as: